pvkraja227/Boardgame-GitHub-Actions/steps.md

 install maven: sudo apt install maven

 github/actions/new workflow/select java with maven/configure
-automatically creates /.github/workflows (name pipeline of your wish CICD.yml (modify pipeline)
+automatically creates /.github/workflows (name pipeline of your wish 333.yml (modify pipeline)
 name: CICD Pipeline
 (delete pull, which means any changes to push, pipeline will be triggered)
 runs-on: self-hosted
-run: mvn package --file pom.xml
+run: mvn package --file pom.xml commit changes (in the repo, u'll find a brown dot, click it, pipeline is in progress)

+Install trivy - 5 steps in Runner trivy --version

+goto repo/.github/workflows/333.yml